Welcome to today's edition of the Rush 24-7 podcast.

 He's been addressing an unemployment rate that only last week declined from double digits, but it really didn't.

-And his efforts to enact bills on energy financial regulatory reform and health care are stuck despite the solid majority his party holds in both chambers.
+And his efforts to enact bills on energy, financial, regulatory reform, and health care are stuck despite the solid majority his party holds in both chambers.

-So he's he's appealing for a spirit of bipartisanship, urging Democrats and Republicans to put aside matters of party for the good of the country.
+So he's appealing for a spirit of bipartisanship, urging Democrats and Republicans to put aside matters of party for the good of the country.

 It's a familiar refrain from U.S. presidents who cannot get their way in Congress.